 Coronary artery disease (heart disease) happens when blood flow through the coronary arteries is partially or totally blocked.

 Coronary artery disease is the main cause of angina Angina Angina is pain, discomfort, or pressure in your chest that happens when your heart isn't getting enough oxygen.
 The lack of oxygen is caused by a narrow or blocked artery to your heart ( coronary... read more , unstable angina Unstable Angina Angina is pain, discomfort, or pressure in your chest that happens when your heart isn't getting enough oxygen.
 The lack of oxygen is caused by a narrow or blocked artery to your heart ( coronary... read more , and heart attack Heart Attack A heart attack is when blood flow to part of your heart is suddenly blocked and some of your heart muscle dies.
-Doctors use the term myocardial infarction to refer to a heart attack.
-Myocardium... read more
+Go to an emergency department and chew on an aspirin tablet if you think you're... read more